 Residentially zoned waterfront lots are most often valued on a per (water) front foot basis.
 Once the standard lot is determined, adjustment(s) are applied for size and water frontage differences where warranted.
 Waterfront neighborhoods that have lots with a similar amount of (water) frontage and similar views are often valued based on a lump sum or per lot basis.
-A standard lot is determined with value adjustments being applied for significant difference(s) in physical attributes.

-Water frontage is based on a line along the water that is perpendicular to the road frontage when the shoreline is irregular or on an angle from the road frontage (Exhibit 6-4.1).
+A standard lot is determined with value adjustments applied for significant difference(s) in physical attributes.
+Water frontage is based on a line along the water that is perpendicular to the road frontage when the shoreline is irregular or on an angle from the road frontage (Exhibit 6-4.2).

-The most common unit of measure for commercial and industrial zoned land is price per square foot (Exhibit 6-4.2).
+The most common unit of measure for commercial and industrial zoned land is price per square foot (Exhibit 6-4.3).
 However, overall size, road frontage and location are also factors that are considered and the appropriate value adjustment(s) are applied for significant differences from the "base" parcel in that specific neighborhood.
 Lots at signalized intersections may command a premium as do commercial corner lots that afford road exposure from two sides.

-Approved undeveloped, single family and multifamily parcels are most often valued on a per unit basis or on a per potential unit basis.
+Approved undeveloped multi-family parcels are most often valued on a per unit basis or on a per potential unit basis if the property is not yet developed.